unfoldingWord-dev/Resource-Container/docs/container_types.rst

         ...
         |-writing-decisions/

 The 01.txt file contains the translation of the module.
 The title.txt file contains the name of the module.
 And sub-title.txt contains the question that is answered by this module.

-NOTE: if desired the module can be split into multiple chunks.
+.. note:: If desired the module can be split into multiple chunks.

 The config.yaml indicates recommended and dependent modules:

 .. code-block:: yaml